 - 1 minute of flying time

-After you’re done with the second zipline, you’ll follow the turtle and go on a short hike to the Quartermaster Canyon lookout.
-Before starting the trek, though, be sure to grab a complimentary bottle of water from the zipline team.
+After you’re done with the second run, you’ll follow the turtle and go on a short hike to the Quartermaster Canyon lookout.
+Before starting the trek, though, be sure to grab a complimentary bottle of water.

 At the Quartermaster Canyon lookout, your guide will share some interesting facts – like how it’s two miles across and 3,700 feet deep.
 And you’ll get to hear how the canyon got its name from an expedition back in 1868.